bmarshall511/slider-menu.jquery.js/README.md

 ## Security

-For vulnerability reports, send an e-mail to `me at benmarshall dot me`
+For vulnerability reports, send an e-mail to `me at benmarshall dot me`.

 ## Manual release steps